Speech perception: Agnosia

 Agnosia is "the loss or diminution of the ability to recognize familiar objects or stimuli usually as a result of brain damage".
-There are several different kinds of agnosia that affect every one of our senses, but the two most common related to speech are speech agnosia and phonagnosia.
+There are several different kinds of agnosia that affect every one of the senses, but the two most common related to speech are speech agnosia and phonagnosia.

 Speech agnosia: Pure word deafness, or speech agnosia, is an impairment in which a person maintains the ability to hear, produce speech, and even read speech, yet they are unable to understand or properly perceive speech.
 These patients seem to have all of the skills necessary in order to properly process speech, yet they appear to have no experience associated with speech stimuli.
 Patients have reported, "I can hear you talking, but I can't translate it".
 Even though they are physically receiving and processing the stimuli of speech, without the ability to determine the meaning of the speech, they essentially are unable to perceive the speech at all.
 There are no known treatments that have been found, but from case studies and experiments it is known that speech agnosia is related to lesions in the left hemisphere or both, specifically right temporoparietal dysfunctions.

 Phonagnosia: Phonagnosia is associated with the inability to recognize any familiar voices.
 In these cases, speech stimuli can be heard and even understood but the association of the speech to a certain voice is lost.
 This can be due to "abnormal processing of complex vocal properties (timbre, articulation, and prosody—elements that distinguish an individual voice".
 There is no known treatment; however, there is a case report of an epileptic woman who began to experience phonagnosia along with other impairments.
 Her EEG and MRI results showed "a right cortical parietal T2-hyperintense lesion without gadolinium enhancement and with discrete impairment of water molecule diffusion".
 So although no treatment has been discovered, phonagnosia can be correlated to postictal parietal cortical dysfunction.